Anshul-Birla/cse110-w21-group28/admin/meetings/020121-OrganizationMeeting.md

 Teams
 + Estimating time of tasks, finish medium and high fidelity renders first, wireframes
-  + Managers (Nick, Anastasiia) - work on ADRs and Project Roadmap
+  + Managers *(Nick, Anastasiia)* - work on ADRs and Project Roadmap
-  + Coding team (Anshul, Kewen, Dan) will work on exploratory coding for now
+  + Coding team *(Anshul, Kewen, Dan)* will work on exploratory coding for now
-  + Design (Michael, Kyeling, Ravi, Ryuan) will work on documents - interface, design docs, high and medium fidelity renders
+  + Design *(Michael, Kyeling, Ravi, Ryan)* will work on documents - interface, design docs, high and medium fidelity renders
 + Decision: move Javascript and System Diagrams under Coding team task and have HTML/CSS under Design team
 + User Centered Documents is something we'll all work on